Macchina-CLI/macchina/README.md

 - Debian-based distributions
 - NetBSD

-Macchina requires [wmctrl](http://tripie.sweb.cz/utils/wmctrl/) to be installed to print your Window Managern, and only some window managers will be displayed as wmctrl "only works with window managers which implement the EWMH specification"
+Macchina requires [wmctrl](http://tripie.sweb.cz/utils/wmctrl/) to be installed to print your Window Manager, and only some window managers will be displayed as wmctrl "only works with window managers which implement the EWMH specification"

 ## Macchina supports the following arguments: